-Reliable internet, a computer or laptop with a webcam, a headset and good lighting is all the essential equipment to teach online that you’ll need.
+Internet, a computer or laptop with a webcam, a headset and good lighting is all the essential equipment to teach online that you’ll need.
 There are a few more items, though, that can really make you stand out.
+Let’s find out more.

-A GENERAL guide is 10Mbps Download/10 Mbps Upload or higher The faster, the better, but it’s normal for your upload speed to be slower.
+A GENERAL guide is 10Mbps Download/10 Mbps Upload or higher.
+Australia has slow internet overall, so “the faster, the better”… but it’s normal for your upload speed to be slower.
 If your connection cuts out regularly or is patchy on a Skype/Zoom/Video call with friends and family, it might not quite be enough.

 You can check your internet speed at speedtest.net